NYjetsNY1/Machine-Learning-2015-Summer/README.md

 First, install this.
 This will install almost everything you need. http://orange.biolab.si/download/files/orange-win-w-python-snapshot-hg-2015-07-06-py2.7.exe

-This will install Python 2.7, numpy, scipy, and Orange for windows.
+This will install Python 2.7, numpy, scipy, and Orange for Windows.

 This package is recommended to those installing Orange for the first time.
 It includes all required libraries (Python, PythonWin, NumPy, PyQt, PyQwt ...), though it will not change any libraries you might already have.